Eppo-exp/eppo-docs/docs/experiment-analysis/index.md

 >
-   In this example, the impact accounting view shows that, since the experiment has been active, only <b>81.8%</b> of <code>Total Upgrades to Paid Plan</code> events were done by subjects that had been assigned to any varaition in the experiment.
-This means that, while the lift <em>among subjects in the experiment</em> is <b>6.06%</b>, since 18.2% of events are done by subjects who would not have been affected by the treatment, the topline number of upgrades is only expected to go up by <b>4.93%</b>.
+   In this example, the impact accounting view shows that, since the experiment has been active, only <b>81.8%</b> of <code>Total Upgrades to Paid Plan</code> events were done by subjects that had been assigned to any variation in the experiment.
+This means that, while the lift <em>among subjects in the experiment</em> is <b>6.06%</b>, since 18.2% of events are done by subjects who would not have been affected by the treatment, the top-line number of upgrades is only expected to go up by <b>4.93%</b>.
 </Figure>

 ### Statistical details